fmuwanguzi/weather-app/README.md

     </div>

 ```
-Here's a little preview of what that looks like.
+## Here's a little preview of what that looks like.

 ![images](./images/default.png)

+## This app also uses authentication